paul-krug/pytorch-tcn/README.md

 - `num_inputs`: The number of input channels, should be equal to the feature dimension of your data.
 - `num_channels`: A list or array that contains the number of feature channels in each residual block of the network.
 - `kernel_size`: The size of the convolution kernel used by the convolutional layers.
 Good starting points may be 2-8.
 If the prediction task requires large context sizes, larger kernel size values may be appropriate.
 - `dilations`: If None, the dilation sizes will be calculated via 2^(1...n) for the residual blocks 1 to n.
 This is the standard way to do it.
 However, if you need a custom list of dilation sizes for whatever reason you could pass such a list or array to the argument.
+Elements of this arraylike argument may either be a single integer or another arraylike.
+If an element is a single integer, the corresponding TCN block will have a network architecture as described in figure 1b) of [Bai et al.](https://arxiv.org/abs/1803.01271).
+If an element is itself an arraylike, the corresponding TCN block will have an architecture similar to what is described in figure 2 of [Pinto et al.](https://www.mdpi.com/2079-9292/10/13/1518#) with multiple dilated convolutions of different dilation rates within the same TCN block.
 - `dilation_reset`: For deep TCNs the dilation size should be reset periodically, otherwise it grows exponentially and the corresponding padding becomes so large that memory overflow occurs (see [Van den Oord et al.](https://arxiv.org/pdf/1609.03499.pdf)).
 E.g. 'dilation_reset=16' would reset the dilation size once it reaches a value of 16, so the dilation sizes would look like this: [ 1, 2, 4, 8, 16, 1, 2, 4, ...].
 - `dropout`: Is a float value between 0 and 1 that indicates the amount of inputs which are randomly set to zero during training.
 Usually, 0.1 is a good starting point.
 - `causal`: If 'True', the dilated convolutions will be causal, which means that future information is ignored in the prediction task.
 This is important for real-time predictions.
 If set to 'False', future context will be considered for predictions.